 In Afghanistan’s southern Pashtun province of Helmand, the sheer size and emptiness of the land and a pervasive Taliban presence has meant an inability of outside powers to control it.
 As US and British forces pull back, and the Afghan National Army abandons its outlying positions, the government is likely to shrink to spots on the landscape.

-Afghan president Hamid Karzai’s refusal to sign a basing agreement with the United States is putting at risk the willingness of the US and the West to remain engaged in Afghanistan at all.
+Afghan president Hamid Karzai is playing a game for very high stakes.
+After two five-year terms, he is required to step down and is angling for as much influence as he can over his successor.
+Now he has threatened not to sign a military basing agreement with the US until after the election—thereby putting at risk the willingness of the US and the West to remain engaged in Afghanistan at all.

 Many Pakistanis view the Taliban (and Afghans in general) as greedy, treacherous, primitive, and fanatical savages.
 For the Taliban, the Pakistani state and military (and non-Pashtun Pakistanis in general) are decadent, corrupt, treacherous, brutal, and greedy oppressors.
 Each side regards the other as inherently unreliable.
 This of course also means that for all the help that they have given to the Afghan Taliban, the Pakistanis cannot simply force them to accept a peace settlement that they see as contrary to their values and interests.